[SINCE Orbeon Forms 2018.1]

 Links are intended to point to some Orbeon Forms pages or resources (namely, the PDF file).
 The end user might see such links in explanatory text and email bodies, in particular.

-For this purpose, Form Runner requires the ability to know how to reach Form Runner.
+Form Runner requires the ability to know how to reach Form Runner.
 In some cases (use of a reverse proxy), Orbeon Forms cannot determine this automatically.
 For this purpose, the following property allows setting the external Form Runner URL.
 By default, it is empty:

 You typically set it to an absolute URL as follows: